n6ai/minze/docs/guide/components/templating.md

 ### Loading Indicators

 If you are fetching some data from an external API you can use a loading indicator to display a loading state.
-In the example below the template is automatically rerendered after the reactive data property is reassigned.
+In the example below the template is automatically re-rendered after the reactive data property is re-assigned.

-**Example**

 ```js
 import { MinzeElement } from 'minze'